luvisiki/SmartCar_4wd_Vision/README.md

 It's a storehome to save the pic while in the experiment. which easily use in the markdown files.
-See more information in [User document](RaspberryPI%204B%20SmartCar%20Develop%20document.md)
+If you have Interested in this repository.Have a TRY ! 🤩  See more information in [User document](RaspberryPI%204B%20SmartCar%20Develop%20document.md)

 # Quick Start
 > in raspberry OS